 The Cape Sable Historical Society is committed to collect, preserve and acquire all documents, information and artifacts that promote the study of Barrington Township ( Municipality of Barrington, Town of Clarks Harbour ,Shelburne County and Seal Island).
 Once collected, this material will be used for display, research and to publish materials relating to our history.

-The Cape Sable Historical Society meets the first Monday of every month (except July, August and September) and often include special guests presenting interesting and informative talks on historical matters.
+The Cape Sable Historical Society meets the first and third Monday of every month and often include special guests presenting interesting and informative talks on historical matters.

 The Cape Sable Historical Society is a non-profit volunteer organization, whose members hail from throughout Nova Scotia, New England and beyond.
 New members are always welcome.

-The Cape Sable Historical Society, incorporated in 1937, is so named in commemoration of the Barrington area’s early European roots that date back to the 1600’s, when the area from Cape Negro in the Municipality of Barrington to Chebogue, Yarmouth County was known as Cap de Sable.
+The Cape Sable Historical Society, incorporated in 1937, is so named in commemoration of the Barrington area’s early European visitors that date back to the early 1600’s, when the area from Cape Negro in the Municipality of Barrington to Chebogue, Yarmouth County was known as Cap de Sable.

 Over the past 68 years the Cape Sable Historical Society has worked tirelessly to preserve a treasure trove of historical and genealogical records as well as numerous artifacts, books and photographs of the area.